Overview about Allergy

 Infants and young children with more severe eczema should be evaluated for food allergy.
 It’s important to see an allergist / immunologist for diagnosis and management.
 It is often needed to receive input from a dietitian as well.

-you are suspected of having eczema that is caused by a food allergy, a confirmed diagnosis requires avoiding the trigger food for about four weeks with the help of a dietitian before doing a food challenge under your doctor’s supervision to confirm that the food was actually causing the flare.
+Food allergies causing eczema are much less common in older children and adults.
+If you are suspected of having eczema that is caused by a food allergy, a confirmed diagnosis requires avoiding the trigger food for about four weeks with the help of a dietitian before doing a food challenge under your doctor’s supervision to confirm that the food was actually causing the flare.

 Urticaria (Hives) and Angioedema